 About Dance Information Norway and dance in Norway

-DANCE INFORMATION NORWAYDanseinformasjonen (Dance Information Norway) was established in 1994, under the name of ‘Senter for Dansekunst’.
-Danseinformasjonen is a national information and resource center for dance, founded by ‘Norsk Ballettforbund’ (now ‘NoDa’- the association for choreographers, dancers and pedagogues), and funded by the Ministry of Culture.
+Dance Information Norway (Danseinformasjonen) was established in 1994, under the name ‘Senter for Dansekunst’.
+Dance Information Norway is a national information and resource center for dance, founded by ‘Norsk Ballettforbund’ (now ‘NoDa’- the association for choreographers, dancers and pedagogues), and funded by the Ministry of Culture.

-The majority of companies are based in Oslo, where the infrastructure and work possibilities for dancers are more developed, although recent years have seen the establishment of regional centres and venues for dance, from Dansearena Nord in Hammerfest, to Regional Arena for Samtidsdans in Sandnes among the largest.
-The larger established companies are in the capital such as: Dansdesign (Anne Grete Eriksen & Leif Hernes), zero visibility corp (Ina Christel Johannessen), Ingun Bjørnsgaard Prosjekt, impure company (Hooman Sharifi), Oslo Danse Ensemble, Eva Cecilie Richardsen and Henriette Pedersen.
+The majority of companies are still based in Oslo, where infrastructure and work possibilities for dancers are more developed, although recent years have seen the establishment of regional centres and venues for dance, from Dansearena Nord in Hammerfest, to Regional Arena for Samtidsdans in Sandnes among the largest.
+The larger established companies are mainly found in the capital such as: Jo Strømgren kompani, zero visibility corp (Ina Christel Johannessen), Ingun Bjørnsgaard Prosjekt, impure company (Hooman Sharifi), Oslo Danse Ensemble, Eva Cecilie Richardsen and Henriette Pedersen.

 However, Norwegian dance is an emerging discipline throughout the country, both in quantity and in quality.
-Some companies are based regionally, with partial regional financing.
-Stellaris DansTeater (Solveig Leinan Hermo) is based in Hammerfest and is recognised as the dance company located in the furtherest northern point in the world.
-Jo Strømgren Kompani use Bergen as a base for their world wide touring.
+Some companies are based regionally, with partial regional financing, for instance Stellaris DansTeater (Solveig Leinan Hermo) which is based in Hammerfest and recognised as the dance company located in the furthest northern point in the world.
 In later years, the established companies have received funding exceeding 1 million kroner, for multiple years, through a new funding scheme in the Arts Council (basisfinansieringen).

 Venues and tours

-Prior to ‘Dansens Hus’ starting their activities on various rented premises in 2004, the three theaters for independent performance art: Black Box Teater (established 1985), BIT Teatergarasjen (1983) and Teaterhuset Avant Garden (1984) were of great importance to the development of Norwegian dance.
-Through the collaboration in ‘Nettverk for scenekunst’ the theaters also work to promote exchange and the touring of Norwegian and international performance art.
+Prior to ‘Dansens Hus’ starting their activities on various rented premises in 2004, the three theaters for independent performance art: Black Box Teater (established 1985), BIT Teatergarasjen (1983) and Teaterhuset Avant Garden (1984) were (and continue to be) of great importance to the development of Norwegian dance.
+Through the collaboration in ‘Nettverk for scenekunst’ the theaters worked to promote exchange and the touring of Norwegian and international performance art.
 The theaters have extensive international networks and have contributed to the promotion of Norwegian dance.
 However, there is no tailor-made infrastructure for the touring of dance performances in Norway.
 The national touring theatre ‘Riksteateret ’ produces or co-produces 1-2 dance productions every year, while through the scheme ‘Den kulturelle skolesekken’ the organisation and network ‘Scenekunstbruket’ produces and promotes a large amount of performances for children and young people, dance being a substantial part of the performances on offer.

-There are three dance festivals in Norway; October Dance Norway (Oktoberdans ) in Bergen, established 1997, Coda – Oslo International Dance Festival, established 2002, and Dance Festival Barents, established 2004.
+There are three major dance festivals in Norway; October Dance Norway (Oktoberdans ) in Bergen, established 1997, Coda – Oslo International Dance Festival, established 2002, and Dance Festival Barents, established 2004.
 The first two festivals occur biannually and function as a showcase for Norwegian contemporary dance, as well as visiting choreographers and companies.
 The latest years several smaller festival initiatives have emerged, like Multiplié (Trondheim) Ravnedans in Kristiansand, Norwegian festival for dance and film (Haugesund), Improfestivalen, Mind The Gap, Rethink Dance, Urban Moves, and more.
 Black Box Theatre in Oslo recently renamed Marstrand, its annual performing arts festival Oslo International Theatre festival, and continues to present cutting edge contemporary dance.

-‘NoDa’ – the association for choreographers, dancers and pedagogues, has 740 members this year.
+‘NoDa’ – the association for choreographers, dancers and pedagogues, has more than 700 members.
 However, this also includes pedagogues as well as retired dancers, thus one cannot give an accurate view of the working field.
 Dancers are also working within theatre productions, especially musicals.
-Additionally, not all dancers and choreographers are unionized, but high numbers do indicate increased growth.
+Additionally, not all dancers and choreographers are unionized, but high numbers do indicate increased growth in the dancers community.

 Dance Information Norway has documented the number of dance performances in Norway and Norwegian performances abroad, from 1995.
 Comparing the numbers from 1997 with 2007 reveals an increase of nearly 116% in all.
 The biggest increase, we see in Norwegian performances abroad with a 682% increase.
 In Oslo, performances increased by 123% and regionally by 51%.

-‘Ny Norsk Ballett’, was established in 1948, as Norway’s first independent company, and is seen as the forerunner to ‘Nasjonalballetten’.
-The founding of a trade union for dancers in 1947, was markedly earlier than in other countries.
+‘Ny Norsk Ballett’, was established in 1948, as Norway’s first independent company, and is seen as the forerunner to The National Ballet.
+The founding of a workers union for dancers in 1947, was markedly earlier than in other countries.
 ‘NoDa’ has continually worked to improve the conditions and rights for dancers, and has contributed to the proliferation of dance in Norway today.

-Establishing the full-time education at ‘Ballettinstituttet’ (now ‘Den Norske Balletthøyskole’) and ‘Den Norske Opera’ in the middle of the 60s led to the education of more dancers and choreographers, which in turn led to the establishment of independent companies.
+Establishing the full-time education at ‘Ballettinstituttet’ (now ‘Den Norske Balletthøyskole’) and ‘The Norwegian Opera’ in the middle of the 60s led to the education of more dancers and choreographers, which in turn led to the establishment of independent companies.

 A public funding policy for independent performance art was first introduced in the 1980s, in the form of funding of ‘running costs’ as well as artistic development, for independent companies.
 The policy has since changed many times, resulting in a definition of the funds as ‘project funding’.
-The consequences of this have been that the majority of independent companies ceased to exist, and usually work was defined by individual projects.
+The consequences of this have been that many long running and stable independent companies ceased to exist, and work shifted towards being defined as individual projects.
 A choreographer would run a project and collaborate with artists and performers varying from production to production.
-This kind of dynamics created a notion of project-based work, contributing to a less stable work situation for dancers.
+This kind of production dynamics strongly favouring project-based work, has on the downside contributed to a less stable work situation for dancers.

 In 1989 the independent company Carte Blanche was nationalized, and relocated to Bergen.
-The aim was to strengthen the art of dance outside Oslo, but the decision led to extensive controversy in the dance profession.
-Carte Blanche is today the national contemporary dance company, and the only company bar ‘Nasjonalballetten’ with set annual funding.
+The aim was to strengthen the art of dance outside Oslo, but the decision led to extensive controversy in the dance profession at the time.
+Carte Blanche is today the national contemporary dance company, and the only company bar The National Ballett with set annual funding.
 Permanent positions are only available in these two companies, leading to all choreographers and the majority of dancers freelancing.
-Contemporary dance is the dominating dance form on the independent dance scene.
+Contemporary dance is the dominating dance form on the Norwegian independent dance scene.